rggibson/Authtopus/README.md

     if user is None:
         raise UnauthorizedException( 'Invalid credentials' )

-    # user is now the authenticated user, so continue with stuff...
+    # user authentication successful, so continue with stuff...
 ```

 Installation